ethereum/go-ethereum/README.md

 * `--nat` p2p address(default `none`)
     * `none`, find local address
     * `any` uses the first auto-detected mechanism
     * `extip:77.12.33.4` will assume the local machine is reachable on the given IP
     * `upnp`               uses the Universal Plug and Play protocol
     * `pmp`                uses NAT-PMP with an auto-detected gateway address
     * `pmp:192.168.0.1`    uses NAT-PMP with the given gateway address
 * `--udp.addr` protocol UDP server listening port(default: `9009`)
 * `--loglevel` loglevel of portal network, `1` to `5`, from `error` to `trace`(default: `1`)
 * `--private.key` private key of p2p node, hex format without `0x` prifix
-* `--bootnodes` bootnode of p2p network with ENR format
+* `--bootnodes` bootnode of p2p network with ENR format, use `none` to config empty bootnodes
 * `--networks` portal sub networks: history, beacon, state

 all the options above can be set with envs.